shreya-mishra16/python-practice/README.md

 # python-practice
-This is my first Git Repository
+This is my first Git Repository.
+Author - Shreya Mishra